Sanjay Pradhan How open data is changing international aid

 How do we make sure that development and aid money actually goes to the people who most need it?
 Sanjay Pradhan of the World Bank Institute lays out three guidelines to help relief efforts make the most impact — while curbing corruption.
 One key: connecting the players who are working to change broken systems with the data they need.

-Mallory Soldner Your company's data could help end world hunger
+Mallory Freeman Your company's data could help end world hunger

 Beth Noveck Demand a more open-source government

 What can governments learn from the open-data revolution?
 In this stirring talk, Beth Noveck, the former deputy CTO at the White House, shares a vision of practical openness — connecting bureaucracies to citizens, sharing data, creating a truly participatory democracy.
 Imagine the "writable society" ...

 Susan Etlinger What do we do with all this big data?